GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 #### Setup Client

-In order to use an OpenID Connect Provider (OP) for login, you need to setup your client application at the OP.
+In order to use an OpenID Connect Provider (OP) for login, you need to setup your client application at the OpenID Connect Provider (OP).
-During setup oxd will dynamically register the OpenID Connect client and save its configuration.
-Upon successful setup a unique identifier will be issued by the oxd server by assigning a specific oxd id.
-Along with oxd Id oxd server will also return client Id and client secret.
-This client Id and client secret can be used for `GetClientToken` method.
-If your OpenID Connect Provider does not support dynamic registration (like Google), you will need to obtain a ClientID and Client Secret which can be passed to the `SetupClient` method as a parameter.
-The Setup Client method is a one time task to configure a client in the oxd server and OP.
+During setup, oxd will dynamically register the OpenID Connect client and save its configuration.
+Upon successful setup, the oxd-server will assign a unique oxd ID, Client ID and Client Secret.
+This Client ID and Client Secret can be used for `GetClientToken` method.
+If your OpenID Connect Provider (OP) does not support dynamic registration (like Google), you will need to obtain a
+ClientID and Client Secret which can be passed to the `SetupClient` method as a parameter.
+The Setup Client method is a one time task to configure a client in the oxd-server and OpenID Connect Provider (OP).

 **Required parameters:**